MuhammadIbneRafiq/ReHome-bv/docs/CALENDAR_SETTINGS_GUIDE.md

 This will create:
 - `blocked_dates` table - for full day blocks
-- `blocked_time_slots` table - for specific time blocks
-- Helper functions for checking blocked dates and times
+- Helper functions for checking blocked dates
 - Proper indexes and RLS policies

 ### 2. Tables Created